Private status pages allow you to hide your status page from the public and only communicate with internal teams during downtime.

 See this article for more information on how to connect with your Identity Provider.

 The other major Page Audience option is Google Auth.

 When someone tries to access the status page, they will be redirected to the standard Google authentication page.
 Assuming the user correctly authenticates, they will be redirected to the status page.

-You can restrict access to your status page to a certain (or certain range) of IP addresses.
+On a growth private page or higher, you can restrict access to your status page to a certain (or certain range) of IP addresses.